Sabatier: Brand names

-The use of the Sabatier name is an anomaly of "branding" because the name was used by many different companies before intellectual property or trademark laws were fully established in France.
+The name was used by many different companies before intellectual property or trademark laws were fully established in France.
 In order to distinguish between the various makers of Sabatier knives, manufacturers are required to include a second word or symbol along with "Sabatier".
 Over the years many marks have been registered.
 In 1979, after the sale of the Moutier Sabatier brands to Cuisinox, the various holders of the brands formed an association to protect the brand name.